mkinach/cheatsheets/gdb-cheatsheet.md

 ```

 ### MPI Debugging

+**NOTE**: for more advanced MPI debugging, you probably want to use a dedicated graphical debugger such as Arm DDT.
+See `PhD-tutorials/MPI` for more information

 To debug MPI jobs running locally on only a few processors:
 1. Launch a seperate gdb instance for each processor (note that the MPI flag `--oversubscribe` can simulate more processors than may be available on your system)